yoasyo25/ruby-submissions/1701-b/4module/capstone_projects/project_proposals/nicholas.md

 ### Solution

-This is a mobile application that will allow users to select the vehicles that they own and receive recurring reminders when their vehicle is due for manufacturer reccomended maintenance.
+This is a mobile application that will allow users to select the vehicles that they own and receive recurring reminders when their vehicle is due for manufacturer recommended maintenance.

 ### Target Audience

-This app could be usefull for both commercial and non-commercial users.
-This app would be especially usefull for small business owners who have to manage fleets of vehicles
+This app could be useful for both commercial and non-commercial users.
+This app would be especially useful for small business owners who have to manage fleets of vehicles

 ### New Techniques